manticoresoftware/manticoresearch/doc/uuid-primary-ids-spec.md

 This preserves exact UUID semantics without hashing UUIDs into 64-bit IDs.

 UUID-ID correctness does **not** depend on query-time secondary indexes being enabled.
-The hidden `@uuid_id` string attribute is marked indexed so exact string filters can use the normal acceleration path when secondary indexes are enabled, but UUID lookup, duplicate resolution, `REPLACE`, `UPDATE`, and `DELETE` must still work with `searchd.secondary_indexes = 0` by falling back to the ordinary exact string filter path.
+The hidden `@uuid_id` string attribute is marked indexed and is explicitly eligible for the normal secondary-index and histogram planning paths so exact public `id` equality/`IN` filters can use `@uuid_id:SecondaryIndex` when secondary indexes are enabled.
+UUID lookup, duplicate resolution, `REPLACE`, `UPDATE`, and `DELETE` must still work with `searchd.secondary_indexes = 0` by falling back to the ordinary exact string filter path.

 ## Public behavior